folio-org/folio-org.github.io/reference/api/endpoints.md

 {{ modulesMissingMethod | uniq | join: ", " }}

+### Sortable

+The table is sortable (except by the "Methods" column).
+Select a column header to sort the table rows in one direction, and select again for the opposite direction.

+Thanks to the [sortable](https://github.com/tofsjonas/sortable), which also assists with some basic accessibility a11y features by adding "aria-label" attributes and the ability to tab across the table headers (then using keyboard Enter key to select the sorting direction).

 ### Interfaces

 When the API documentation is generated (as explained in the above section [Gathered lists](#gathered-lists)) then the module's set of endpoints is extracted from the API model.